theawesomecoder61/FOSSR/README.md

 This will take you to the releases page.

 ## Why not use QuickTime?
-QuickTime's built-in screen recorder is fine, but there is lack of configuration (framerate, quality, etc.).
-This one is open source!
-I spent $99 on a screen recorder (no names will be given) and it still can't record 60 FPS  (30 is the highest)!
-So I decided to make my own.
+QuickTime's built-in screen recorder is fine, but there is a lack of configuration (framerate, quality, etc.).
+So I decided to make my own that will be configurable.

 ## Features
-- Records entire display
+- Records the entire display
 - Choose which display to record
 - Set the framerate/FPS (5, 10, 15, 25, 30, 45, 60 FPS)
 - Show/hide the mouse